rsdoiel/antenna/science_and_technology.md

 date: 2025-06-02, updated: 2025-06-02, from: The Register (UK I.T.
 News)

 <h4>Birthdays for ESA (50) and Johann Strauss (200) marked with music of the spheres</h4> <p>What did you do on Saturday?
-We ask because the Vienna Symphony Orchestra spent some of it playing a waltz that the European Space Agency (ESA) transmitted in the general direction of the Voyager X probe.…</p>
+We ask because the Vienna Symphony Orchestra spent some of it playing a waltz that the European Space Agency (ESA) transmitted in the general direction of the Voyager 1 probe.…</p>

 <br>